Zodoo makes it simple to set up your own Odoo instance for testing or production environments.

-If Wodoo isn’t already installed, instructions for installation can be found on the github repo: 🔗
+If Zodoo isn’t already installed, instructions for installation can be found on the github repo: 🔗

 2. Initialise New Project